Friends of Freeman Station

 As you know, the Friends of Freeman Station is (are?) a 100% volunteer group engaged in the rewarding endeavor of relocating, preserving and restoring the historic Burlington Junction railway station.
 The 1906 building was slated for demolition until FOFS ( Friends of Freeman Station) was formed to save it.

-To date, more than 4,500 hours of volunteer labour have gone into the project, and some $ 390,000 in cash and corporate/ private donations has been raised.
+To date, more than 5,000 hours of volunteer labour have gone into the project, and more than $ 390,000 in cash and corporate/ private donations and pledges has been raised.
 On the Station’s Lower Level, we’re planning to install a computer-driven, museum-quality interactive diorama depicting life in the hamlet of Freeman, which is now part of Burlington, in the early Twentieth Century.

-We’ve a tonne of things to do in 2017 to get ready for Canada Day and Canada 150!
+We’ve a tonne of things to do in 2017 to get ready for Doors Open Burlington Burlington (September 30th).
 So we need your help…

 We’re looking for volunteers to join the building restoration project and/or the diorama construction project.
 Depending on your interests, there are many opportunities for you to get involved in this historic legacy.

 Curriculum development- writing teacher material for class visits

 Bricklaying and carpentry